-26 Unique & Unusual Scholarships to Save You Money
+45 Weird Scholarships to Save You Money

-Also, scholarships are a fantastic option because they’re widely available.
-There are hundreds of thousands of different ones out there for all types of situations…even wacky and weird scholarships you never would’ve thought of!
+Scholarships are one of the top options for funding college because they never need to be paid back.
+There are hundreds of thousands of different scholarships out there for all types of situations…even wacky and weird scholarships you never would’ve thought existed!
 Whether you’re left-handed, a Pokemon master, or passionate about laser tattoo removal, there’s a scholarship for you.

 Amount: Up to $10,000